SETHADD/Exploring-FIFA-21-A-Comprehensive-Analysis-of-African-Players-in-Global-Leagues/README.md

 ## Data Transformation
 Both the clean data and the data on only African players were imported into Power Bi and the data was further transformed by removing some errors and further deleting some columns that were not visualized.
-DAX (Calculate) was use to create a new measure of the total wages of Brazilian players.
+DAX (Calculate) was utilized to create a new measure of the total wages of Brazilian players.

 ## Modeling
 A one-to-one relationship was setup between the two tables.
 A table was created for all the New measures.

 ![alt text](https://github.com/SETHADD/Exploring-FIFA-21-A-Comprehensive-Analysis-of-African-Players-in-Global-Leagues/blob/main/Data%20model%20(power%20bi).png)

 ## Analysis and Viualization